ezweave/pretty-functional/chapters/one/one.md

 So we've started to get _more_ functional.
 We're eschewing the use of ES6 classes and operators (`Array.map`, for example) and using `lodash`s `flow` with functions that are not connected to any particular data type.
 We're also starting to think about operating on collections, vs objects.
 Oh wait, are we?

-Remember that JSON is just a `map`.
+Remember that JSON is just a `Map` (in terms of data structure).
 It's really just another collection type, which is why many `lodash` operators work on arrays or maps.
 Keep that in mind going forward.
 When we start using `rxjs` and introduce the concept of a _stream_, this is an important thing to understand.
 But we're limping before we're sprinting.
 For our purposes, ES6 classes are _not_ particularly useful.
 There is a difference, of course between JSON and an ES6 class.
 I prefer the former, as it lends to a _more_ functional style.

 Some basic takeaways:
 * Fat arrows are your friend.